fenixryan/fenixryan/README.md

 - 👋 Hi, I’m Justin
-- 👀 I’m interested in electronics, computers, wwalking, drones.
+- 👀 I’m interested in electronics, computers, wwlking, flying drones.
-- 🌱 I’m currently learning all sorts
+- 🌱 I’m currently learning all sorts, everyday is a learning day.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---